-Operating functions of the application connector (4C or A068) Function (1) Choice in ECS-DC5 via DAVIE (CP = customer parameter) Enable ESC Enable ESC If the engine speed control function is activated and the vehicle speed is lower than the limiting speed for engine speed control + 5 km/h, the engine speed control is enabled through the body connection.
+Operating functions of the application connector (4C or A068) Function (1) Standard setting Choice in ECS-DC5 via DAVIE (CP = customer parameter) Enable ESC If the engine speed control function is activated and the vehicle speed is lower than the limiting speed for engine speed control + 5 km/h, the engine speed control is enabled through the body connection.
 At the same time, operation via the steering column switch is blocked.
 Operating "SET+/-" switches the engine speed control on and sets the current engine speed as the desired speed (constant value).
-Brief operation of "SET +/-" during engine speed control gives a stepped increase or reduction of the engine speed (default 25 rpm).
-0 <step<400 [rpm]="" via<br="">CP2-20 and CP2-38</step<400> SET + SET - Pulsing (2) or continuous (3) Long operation (4) of "SET +/-" during engine speed control gives a continuous increase or reduction of the preset desired speed (default 200 rpm/s).
-0 <ramp<400 [rpm="" s]="" via<br="">CP2-18 and 2-19</ramp<400> Continuous When "SET+/-" is released, the current engine speed is set as the new desired engine speed The desired engine speed can be varied using "SET +/-" between the minimum and the maximum speed to be set.
-N_idling <speed (="" 0="" and="" cp2-14<="" cp2-15="" limit<nmax="" rpm)="" td="" via=""></speed> N_variable Operating "Enable N_variable" activates the engine speed control and sets the last desired engine speed set using SET+ and SET This value is also memorised when the ignition is switched off.
+0-7 Brief operation of "SET +/-" during engine speed control gives a stepped increase or reduction of the engine speed (default 25 rpm).
+0 <step<400 [rpm]="" via<br="">CP2-20 and CP2-38</step<400> SET + SET - Pulsing (2) or continuous (3) Long operation (4) of "SET +/-" during engine speed con- trol gives a continuous increase or reduction of the preset desired speed (default 200 rpm/s).
+0 <ramp<400 [rpm="" s]="" via<br="">CP2-18 and 2-19</ramp<400> continuous When "SET+/-" is released, the current engine speed is set as the new desired engine speed The desired engine speed can be varied using "SET +/-" between the minimum and the maximum speed to be set.
+N_idling <speed lim-<br="">it<nmax (0 rpm) via CP2-15 and CP2-14</nmax </speed> N_variable Operating "Enable N_variable" activates the engine speed control and sets the last desired engine speed set using SET+ and SET This value is also memorised when the ignition is switched off.
 Varying the desired speed is possible using SET+/- but only if the input "Enable N_variable" is activated.
-N_2 Operating "N2" activates the engine speed control an sets the engine speed to the value entered using CP2 (default 800 rpm).
-To be set using CP2-28 between the values set using CP2-15 and CP2-14 N_3 N_3 Operating "N3" activates the engine speed control and sets the engine speed to the value entered using CP2-17 (default 1200 rpm).
-V_max application (5) If the Vmax application input is activated by providing a 24 V signal, the vehicle speed is limited to the pre-programmed value (default 30 km/h).
+N_2 Operating "N2" activates the engine speed control and sets the engine speed to the value entered using CP2-16 (default 800 rpm).
+To be set using CP2-28 between the values set using CP2-15 and CP2- 14 N_3 Operating "N3" activates the engine speed control and sets the engine speed to the value entered using CP2-17 (default 1200 rpm).
+To be set using CP2-29 between the values set using CP2-15 and CP2- 14 V_max application (5) If the Vmax application input is activated by providing a 24 V signal, the vehicle speed is limited to the pre-pro- grammed value (default 30 km/h).
 Adjustable using CP2-10 between a value of 10 and 24km/h (6) Engine speed Output signal, square-wave, 30 pulses per revolution; LS pulse

-If operated simultaneously, the priority is as follows (high to low): "enable ESC", "N2", "N3", "Nvar" (set+/-) Pulse signal; when rising edge reaches value of 0,6xUbat Continuous signal; "high" at a voltage level of 0,6xUbat and "low" if below a level of 0,4xUbat Long operation; touch time>0,1s Special applications (e.g. refuse vehicles) Contact Sales engineering for speed limit higher than 24km/h
+If operated simultaneously, the priority is as follows (high to low):"enable ESC", "N2", "N3", "Nvar" (set+/-) Pulse signal; when rising edge reaches value of 0,6xUbat Continuous signal; "high" at a voltage level of 0,6xUbat and "low" if below a level of 0,4xUbat Long operation; touch time>0,1s Special applications (e.g. refuse vehicles) Contact Sales engineering for speed limit higher than 24km/h